wingillis/wingillis.github.io/_posts/2016-11-11-finger-possible.md

 title: Finger Possible
 description: A portable, customizable, extremely efficient design proposition for a keyboard-like human-computer interface.
 ---
 # Finger Possible

 This post is going to be about a small side project I worked on about a year ago.

 As I am going about my day, sometimes I have ideas that I really want to write down, or I need to remember something so I must write it into a to-do list.
 When I'm on the go, it is difficult to write in anything except my phone because that is usually all I bring with me.
 I really dislike typing things on my phone when I am moving - it is difficult to watch what is in front of me, and difficult to hit the right keys without looking at the phone.

-This, and the burning desire to accomplish my goal of programming while biking, has inspired me to think about different human computer input regimes.
-The keyboard is a slow and clunky device and is spatially limiting.
+This (and the burning desire to accomplish a goal of programming while biking) has inspired me to think about different human-computer input regimes.
+First of all, the keyboard is a slow and spatially limiting device.
+One has to sit down in front of it and place their fingers on precise areas on the keyboard to produce desired output.
+This regime does not work well for keyboard implementations on touch screens, because it is very difficult to make sure their fingers are in the right location without looking down.

-In my opinion a better approach would be to put the 'keyboard' on your fingers.
-This would require an entirely new standard of input interactions.
+An alternative approach would putting the 'keyboard' onto the fingers.
+By tapping combinations of fingers, the same output can be achieved.
 Instead of hitting a key in a specific location of the keyboard to generate a character, that same character could be mapped to a combination of finger presses.
-For example, the letter 'a' would be mapped from a spatial location (to the left of the 'd' key) to a combination of finger presses (press your left pinky finger).
+For example, the letter 'a' would be mapped from a spatial location (to the left of the 'd' key on the keyboard) to a combination of finger presses (press your left middle finger).
 There are many pros to this:
-- with two human hands, there are 1024 finger combinations
+- with two human hands, there are 1023 finger combinations
-- with just one hand there are 32 combinations, enough for the alphabet
+- with just one hand there are 31 combinations, enough to type all the letters, plus some
-- you are not bound to the physical location of a keyboard
+- you are not bound by physical location
-- using hand taking technologies like leap motion, this is a more effective typing interface than spatial in air typing
-- pairing this with a phone means you can safely walk and type without having to look away from the road
+- pairing this with a phone means safely walking, without diverting your eyes to a phone screen

 Now the concept has been described, what does this all mean I'm terms of an actual device?
 I have some thoughts and prototypes, but I don't necessarily know the best type of input to use.
 On that note, I'll enumerate my designs, and please write any comments on improvements or different designs.
 I built three different designs, but there are probably better solutions than the ones I came up with.
 Each design is basically built the same, but each differ in the mechanics of the device input (except for one design, which is totally different).